wallsfantasy/devdock-php/README.md

 the terminal.

 **Note**
-We expect users to install package managements (composers, npm/yarn) locally as they are not use to provision the cache and running them bare metal is obviously faster.
+We expect users to install package managements (composers, npm/yarn) from local machine as they are not use to provision the framework cache.
+Also running them bare metal is obviously faster.

 ## Containers
 Almost every containers are official otherwise we use [Alpine](https://alpinelinux.org) as base image if it make our